Tor circuit fingerprinting defenses using adaptive padding: Experiment methodology

-Specifically, a \emph{single site} scenario is good for demonstrating defenses since it's easier for the adversary to classify a single website.
-Whereas a \emph{multi-site open} scenario is good for demonstrating attacks since it's harder for the adversary to classify multiple websites that it hasn't been trained against.
+We pick the classification scenarios that suit each experiment.
+Specifically, a \emph{single-site closed} scenario is good for demonstrating defenses since classifying a single known website is the easiest scenario for the adversary.
+On the other hand, a \emph{multi-site open} scenario is good for demonstrating attacks since classifying multiple unknown websites is the hardest scenario for the adversary.